Our Research on Michigan Potatoes

 Chipping Potatoes

-View statewide and site-specific data on 52 chipping varieties with comparative data from nine different locations in Michigan.
+View statewide and site-specific data on 52 chipping varieties with comparative data from 12 locations in Michigan.

 Russet Potatoes